Tamasaki Shrine: History

 The origins of Tamasaki Jinja are unknown.
 The shrine is located in an area of the Bōsō Peninsula with a favorable climate, which has been settled since at least the Jōmon period.
 Shell middens and burial mounds are common in the area.
 Its earliest appearance unhistorical documentation is an entry date 868 in the Ruijū Kokushi followed by the Nihon Sandai Jitsuroku in 877.
 The shrine is mentioned as the ichinomiya of Kazusa Province in the Engishiki records from the early Heian period.
 However, repeated fires and other disasters over the centuries have destroyed all of the old shrine records and buildings.
 The shrine was burned down in 1562 during a battle involving the Satomi clan and was rebuilt by the Satomi in 1587.
 Additional structures were donated by Tokugawa Ieyasu in 1591 and the shrine reconstructed in 1687.
-During the Meiji period, the shrine was designated as a Imperial shrine, 2nd rank (国幣中社, kokuhei-chūsha) under the Modern system of ranked Shinto Shrines.
+During the Meiji period, the shrine was designated as an Imperial shrine, 2nd rank (国幣中社, kokuhei-chūsha) under the Modern system of ranked Shinto Shrines.

 The shrine is located a seven-minute walk from Kazusa-Ichinomiya Station on the JR East Sotobō Line.